joken-elixir/joken/README.md

 Joken allows for customization of tokens, but also provides some defaults.

-To create a token with default generator for claims `exp`, `iaf`, and `nbf`, and to use Poison as the json serializer:
+To create a token with default generator for claims `exp`, `iat`, and `nbf`, and to use Poison as the json serializer:

 ```elixir
 import Joken